 Another option I’ve used is the DIS Forum, which is a bulletin board owners use to list their rentals.
 Think of it as a classier Craigslist.
 Members usually have history and offer references, but you are still buying person to person.
 The part that put my mind at ease is the owner can make the reservation with your name and send you the confirmation email right away.
 I bought two one night rentals and had the confirmation emails from Disney within 10 minutes on each one.
 I paid $12.50-$13/point on the board.

 Once you get the confirmation number it’s exactly the same as if you booked through any other 3rd party.
 Just link your reservation in My Disney Experience and you’ll get your magicbands, etc. You can contact Disney’s Magical Express Service directly (866-599-0951) to add it to your reservation.

 Here’s a price comparison of some dates and units.
 I used Orbitz with a 15% coupon code for my pricing as I found it to be the cheapest.
 Remember to compare apples to apples: with DVC rental you pay no taxes so you need to use the all-in pricing for hotel rooms.
 I’ll use studios to compare but remember that studios are bigger than both value and moderate hotel rooms.
 The size is around the same as a deluxe hotel but you also get a mini-kitchen.

-The table assumes you’re renting at $14/point and even at that level you’re slightly above moderate and below deluxe.
-At peak you’re WAY below deluxe (assuming you can find a room, which may be a challenge).
+The table assumes you’re renting at $16/point and even at that level you’re slightly above moderate and WAY below deluxe.
 Buy them for less and you’ll save even more.